 Judgement and Perception

-Generally we are a mix of both of each pair but with a tendency to one of them.
+Generally we are a mix of both of each pair but with a tendency to one of them more than the other.

 Answering the questions in the test will give you (or your character) a four-letter personality type code, which means there are sixteen Myers-Briggs personality types.

 There is a lot of information on websites as to the characteristics of each of these types, and this will give any writer a multitude of traits and relevant likely actions.
 Using something like this when developing characters means that we can look at different traits and how even a positive trait, when taken to extreme, can become a character flaw.
 This is especially relevant as these traits tend to be more pronounced when we are in a stressful situation, and as writers we put our characters into lots of stressful situations.

 Most people know what sun sign they are e.g. Aries, Scorpio, Gemini.
 However, this is just a small part of a character, there is also your moon sign and rising sign among others.
 The sun sign covers your basic character traits.
 Your rising sign is more how you appear to others, especially when you first meet them.
 You could call it the mask you wear.
 The moon sign is your inner self, the part of us we keep hidden from others.

 A natal chart requires the date and time of birth and then gives a much deeper look into their character.
 For a writer this is a true gift to finding out more about our character’s positive points and also their flaws.

 There is a lot of information and free tests and links for both of these tools on the internet.
 For more information on how to use them when developing characters see the section below: How to use these tools.